Antarctica FAQs

 Each ship offers complimentary rubber boots for the duration of your cruise, so you only need to pack comfortable shoes to wear onboard and shoes with non-slip soles for when you’re on-deck (trainers or walking shoes are perfect).

 Some ships will have a Captain’s Dinner.
-Whilst this doesn’t require fancy attire such as you’d encounter on a regular cruise ship, some guests will choose a more smart-casual look for this evening.
+While this doesn’t require fancy attire such as you’d encounter on a regular cruise ship, some guests will choose a more smart-casual look for this evening.
 Our Antarctica specialists will be able to advise the specifics on your chosen departure.
 You can also check out our blog for some helpful hints.

 What is There to Do Onboard?